Berkanktk/CyberSecurity/README.md

 `cat sample.json | jq` another way of prettifying json data
 `jq -c < pretty.json` minify json data
 ## gcc
-gcc is a compiler that can be used to compile C programs.
-It is used to compile C programs into machine code.
+gcc is a compiler that can be used to compile C as well as Python code to an executable file.

 **Syntax:**
 `gcc <options> <input>`